microsoft/qsharp/katas/content/single_qubit_gates/index.md

     "title": "Identity Gate"
 })

 The identity gate is mostly here for completeness, at least for now.
 It will come in handy when dealing with multi-qubit systems and multi-qubit gates.
-It is represented by the identity matrix, and does not affect the state of the qubit.
+It's represented by the identity matrix, and doesn't affect the state of the qubit.

 <table>
 <tr>